longlines-novel/longlines-novel.github.io/_tabs/media.md

 ## Media / Press Photos

-The following photos are available in high resolutions for media usage.
-All photos by David Ruffles with many thanks.
+All photos by David Ruffles, with many thanks.<br>
+Please contact David Ruffles for usage.
+See <a href="www.davidruffles.ie" target="_blank">www.davidruffles.ie</a> for contact details.

 ### Portrait Imagery